NSA Doval says 'fully convinced' most Kashmiris support removal of 370, slams Article as 'special discrimination' | Devdiscourse

-National Security Adviser Ajit Doval said on Saturday he is "fully convinced" that a majority of Kashmiris support the abrogation of Article 370, and affirmed that restrictions in Kashmir are aimed at preventing Pakistan from creating more mischief through proxies and terrorists.
+National Security Adviser Ajit Doval said on Saturday he is "fully convinced" that a majority of Kashmiris support the abrogation of Article 370, which was a "special discrimination" and not a special status, and affirmed that restrictions in Kashmir were to prevent Pakistan from creating more mischief through proxies and terrorists.
 Article 370 "was not a special status.
 It was a special discrimination.
 With its abrogation we have brought Kashmiris on par with Indians," he said.

 He said Pakistan is bent on creating trouble in Kashmir, and would very much like to see unrest in the valley, which would add grist to its anti-India propaganda.
 In a bid to achieve that aim, Pakistan has sent many terrorists into Kashmir with the intent of causing trouble, and to ensure that normalcy is not restored.
 "If anybody is interested in restoring normalcy in Jammu and Kashmir it is India," he said.
 "We will not allow people to become victims of Pakistan's machinations and its bullets sent across the border.
 We will do everything in power to protect the people," he said.